Code-Institute-Submissions/mp2-rps/README.md

 * Dall.e 2 - AI image generation to create the icons for the Konami code easter egg
 * remove.bg - used to remove the background layer on rock, paper, scissors icons
 * tinypng - used for image compression
+* Chorme Devtools - used extensively for testing

 ## Testing